Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.13.2
+ Announcing C-Blosc 1.13.3
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-- C-Blosc can be compiled on CentOS 6 now.

-- LZ4 internal codec upgraded to 1.8.1.
+  #XXX version-specific blurb XXX#

 For more info, please see the release notes in: